snitches get stitches

 So how did my money-stealing, candy-hiding, klepto child turn into the safety patrol?
 And, more importantly, how do I parent this?
 This is a gray area.
 Be honest, but don’t be honest unless someone is being hurt?
 Tell the truth, but only if someone asks you?

 She felt she was right, doing what she did.
-So should I just let her have confidence in her decision and not worry about it?
+So I guess I should just let her have confidence in her decision and not worry about it.
 I mean, we aren’t in the mafia…so she’s probably OK living with this pattern.

 5 1 vote